RISAT-2: Launch

 ISRO scientists spent tense hours on 19 April 2009 prior to launch as one of the umbilical cords holding the PSLV-CA launch vehicle to the launch pad fell off, damaging nearly six connectors.

 ANUSAT satellite

 The ANUSAT student microsatellite (40 kg) was launched aboard the same launch vehicle as a secondary payload.

 Mission

 RISAT-2 was used to search for and eventually locate wreckage of the helicopter crash that claimed the life of Y. S. Rajasekhara Reddy, chief minister of the state of Andhra Pradesh, as well as the lives of his fellow passengers, while traveling over dense jungles in southern India on 2 September 2009.

-The satellite reentered over Sumatra on 30 October 2022 at 00:06 UTC after providing payload data for 13 years.
+The satellite made an uncontrolled re-entry into the Earth’s atmosphere over Sumatra on 30 October 2022 at 00:06 UTC after providing payload data for 13 years.